ga-wdi-pvd/angular-resources/readme.md

 >
 > We use this instead of the usual `href` because `sref` refers to a state and automatically grabs the URL for that state.
 It's like link helpers in rails.
 >
 > **data-ui-view:** Whichever view is triggered by the user will be displayed in the DOM element with this attribute.
+>
+> **data-...:** There is no difference between adding data infront of our directives verses not adding it.
+All it does is eliminates errors that are thrown by HTML5 on the directive syntax.

 #### js/ng-views/index.html